Security and Civil Society Conference 2026

 EVENT TYPE

-This Conference is designed as a hybrid event with most participants attending in person but organisers will provide possobility to join virtually for interested experts and CSO representatives from Ukraine, Moldova, Armenia, Georgia, African, Euromed and Nordic-Baltic regions.
+This Conference is designed as a hybrid event with most participants attending in person but organisers will provide possobility to join virtually for interested experts.
+Also we will encourage particiaption of CSO representatives from Ukraine, Moldova, Armenia, Georgia, Africa, Euromed and Nordic-Baltic regions.

 REGISTRATION